 Our programs first took root in the Pacific Northwest, but our work now extends nationally, with synergistic benefits for all the farmers we serve.
 We reach new farmers every day as we build robust regional seed systems linked through a national network of seed growers.
 Our programs support co-ops, seed hubs, and diverse seed companies, whether they grow on the California coast or the piedmont of Virginia.
 From leading a workshop on a small organic farm in Wisconsin to rallying with coalition partners for a fair Farm Bill in Washington, DC, OSA is making a meaningful impact thanks to your interest and support.

 As we celebrate our anniversary, we are asking you to join us in constructive, science-based work that is an antidote to so many problems facing our food supply: changing climates, corporate consolidation and patenting of seed, and pesticides in our environment.
-Your help is especially needed now as federal organic programs that fund our research have been held hostage to partisan politics during this Farm Bill year.
+Your help is especially needed now as the flow of funds to federal research programs is caught up in a partial government shutdown.

 If you believe in the hope inherent in every seed, please give now and nurture a year of progress toward OSA’s mission.
 Thank you for supporting the critically important work of charting a sustainable path for our food supply, starting with seed.Donate Today